Recent Submissions

 Ashford, E. Howard (2023-10)

-Dr. E. Howard Ashford of the History department uses experts from his new book to illustrate the ways in which African Americans in Attala County after the Civil War, influence economic and social politics as a non-majority racial group.
+Dr. E. Howard Ashford of the History department uses excerpts from his new book to illustrate the ways in which African Americans in Attala County after the Civil War, influence economic and social politics as a non-majority racial group.
 The book, Mississippi Zion: The Struggle for Liberation in Attala County, 1865–1915 also offers a broader perspective on Black life in the state of Mississippi during the same historical period.

 • Back to Back: The Co-occurrence of DISH and Ankylosing Spondylitis from Early Modern Poland